Give Your Kitchen a Facelift with New Countertops

 Butcher block countertops is a very utilitarian choice because your counter becomes a giant cutting board.
 However, it does need some maintenance to retain its look, and you should be prepared for a weathered appearance as you use it over time.
 I especially like the butcher block countertop with a coastal kitchen style that we do often in San Diego.

-What is “out” with countertops?
+What is “out” with kitchen countertops?
 The 4×4 tiles we often saw in houses built in the eighties are no longer popular.
 That said, if you have a Spanish hacienda style of home, colorful pillowed tiles might work well, but perhaps just as a pop of color in your backsplash.

 Speaking of backsplashes, I will be talking about those in a future post because they are a key design element distinctive from countertops in kitchens.
 Meanwhile, if we can help with choosing new countertops for your kitchen, or with any of your design needs, please contact our San Diego Interior design team.